TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 ![!paths](images/paths.png)

-I will only explain the so called most important paths.
+I will only explain the "most important" paths.

 | Name        | Description                                                                          |
 | :---------- | :----------------------------------------------------------------------------------- |